 To find out if your child has an underlying condition, the doctor will ask about your child’s medical history.
 A physical exam will be done.
 The doctor may also order tests, such as:

-The doctor may also check for other related conditions (eg, high cholesterol, diabetes, or other endocrine diseases).
+The doctor may also check for other related conditions, such as high cholesterol, diabetes, or other endocrine diseases.

 The doctor will work with you and your child to create a treatment plan.